chrislattman/blogging-project/docs/README.md

 https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse#install-openssh-using-windows-settings

 - Git: https://git-scm.com/download/win
-    - **If you already have Git installed:** uninstall it from Settings -> Apps -> Apps & features
+    - **If you already have Git installed:** run `git-update-git-for-windows` in Git Bash

-    - Download the 64-bit Git for Windows Setup
+Some programs cause problems on Windows when installed without administrator privileges.
+To fix this, right-click on the installer you want to run and click "Run as administrator".

 ### Optional for Windows